lucabriguglia/OpenCQRS/docs/Configuration.md

     .AddServiceBusProvider(Configuration);
 ```

-Add a validation provider if you want your commands to be validated before the command handler is called:
+Add a validation provider if you want your commands to be validated before the command handler is executed:

 ```C#
 services